KickItLikeShika/cracking-kaggle-competitions/README.md

 # Cracking Kaggle competitions

-- This repo contains lots of Data Cleaning, Feature Engineering, Exploratory Data Analysis(EDA), and Modelling techniques for kaggle competition submissions.
+- This repository contains lots of Data Cleaning, Feature Engineering, Exploratory Data Analysis(EDA), and Modelling techniques for kaggle competition submissions.
 - Each competition has its own approach to solve it to get the best results.

 ### Advice